 You will suffer.
 We promise you that.

-If you do this race, you will probably tell your friends afterwards that the Rotorua Half was more beautiful, demanding, personal and loaded with more camaraderie than most others.
+If you do this race, you will probably tell your friends afterwards that the Rotorua.
+Suffer. was more beautiful, demanding, personal and loaded with more camaraderie than most others.
 To reach the finish line was a greater victory and joy than most other races you have ever done.
 You will probably tell your friends that everybody should do this race once in their lifetime.

 If, on the other hand, a friend told you this story, then it is time to warn you.
 During this event, you will probably be tired, you will love, then hate the hills, sometimes you will feel lonely and you will probably experience being unusually emotional as you cross your finish line during the weekend.